The Theory and Practice of Nurture Groups

 • Course workbook

-• The Boxall Profile® Handbook (Primary or Secondary), Beyond the Boxall Profile®
+• The Boxall Profile® Handbook (primary or secondary),

-• Paper insert for the Boxall Profile® Handbook (Primary or Secondary)
+• Paper insert for the Boxall Profile® Handbook (primary or secondary),

-• Complimentary access to the e-learning course: Introduction to the Boxall Profile® Online course
+• Complimentary access to the e-learning course: Introduction to the Boxall Profile® Online course,

 Delegates are invited to pre-read the materials in advance of the session.